ahmadakhsan/ahmadakhsan/README.md

 ![screenshot](screen1.png)

 <p>  <img align="right" src="giphy.gif" >
-welcome to my github i'm a developer ,i have examples of some projects i've made, for self development focused on solving problems </p>
+welcome to my github, I am a developer, I have examples of several projects that I made, for self-development focus on problem solving, while my project examples vary, ranging from sales applications, cashier applications, financial applications, to see examples of code programs you can seen below, I also receive some input using other people's code and want to collaborate, learn knowledge together </p>